Foreign travel advice

 You should be vigilant in public places and follow the advice of the local authorities.

 On Friday 13 November 2015, a number of terrorist incidents took place in Paris resulting in widespread casualties.
 A national state of emergency has been declared for 3 months.
 See the French government’s advice about what to do if a terrorist attack occurs.
 See Terrorism

 In recent months there has been occasional disruption to cross channel services due to strike action and migrant activity in and around Calais.
-Check online with your chosen operator before you set off.
+Check the website of your chosen operator before you set off.
 Information about alternative routes and operators is available via this interactive map.

 There are large numbers of illegal migrants in and around Calais, who may seek to enter the UK illegally.
-You should keep vehicle doors locked in slow moving traffic and secure your vehicle when it is left unattended.
+Violent incidents have occurred between migrant groups, police and a small number of members of the public.
+Don’t approach the camps or groups of migrants.
+There have been incidents of items being thrown at vehicles on the approach to Calais Port from the A16.
+In those circumstances you should keep moving when safe to do so, or stop and call 112 if it’s not safe to proceed.
+Keep vehicle doors locked in slow moving traffic and secure your vehicle when it’s left unattended.